1n9yun/1n9yun.github.io/_featured_categories/resume.md

 # Exclude this example category from the sitemap.
 # DON'T USE THIS SETTING IN YOUR CATEGORIES!
 ---
-# 정인균 --- On the road to be Backend Engineer
+# On the road to be Backend Engineer
 v210802
 <br><br>
 <span class="icon-mail"></span> **jig7357@gmail.com**